pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-zonic.md

 ## Buying an NFT

-1. Go to [Explore NFTs on Linea Goerli](https://testnet.zonic.app/explore?filter={%22sort_by%22:%22listed_lowest_price%22,%22tab%22:1,%22chain%22:59140}) page to see the list of NFT listed for sale on Linea.
+1. Go to [Explore NFTs on PepeSync Goerli](https://testnet.zonic.app/explore?filter={%22sort_by%22:%22listed_lowest_price%22,%22tab%22:1,%22chain%22:59140}) page to see the list of NFT listed for sale on PepeSync.

 2. Click on an NFT you want to buy.